Teacher guidance

 Step 2: Other sites or places of cultural significance

 In the second phase of the inquiry, students will visit a site that is of significance to them such as their church, sporting location, a space of culture, or another community or school site.
 The space should have art or artefacts that students can view and easily record.
-Students will need to communicate what they know and think about both sites and the visual and cultural connections that they find between them.
+Students will need to communicate what they know and think about both sites and the visual and cultural elements they have identified.

 You will need to guide students on their choice of site, and to identify what they can record so that they have sufficient examples of visual and cultural information to work with.
-They will need to research and record this information, in depth, in order to draw informed reflections and connections between both sites.
+They will need to research and record this information in depth.

 Visual and cultural information exists in a variety of places, spaces, and with various people.
 For example: the environment including rivers, hills, foliage, man-made landmarks such as buildings, road signs, or fences, as well as elements such as colours, textures, and patterns.

-This is the third component of the assessment for students and should carry as much weight and effort as the marae and their own site.
-You should support students to be deliberate and clear with the visual and contextual links they observe between their studied sites.
-For example, you could advise students to start with a Venn diagram (image or text) and/or use arrows to visibly connect visual elements including location, use of the site, foliage, who uses the site, images or signage around the site.
+You should support students to be deliberate and clear with the visual and contextual elements they observe in each of their studied sites.
+Students should visually reference (through diagrams, notes, arrows) visual elements including location, use of the site, who uses the site, foliage, images, or signage around the site.

 Making judgements